 What should I do in Manuel Antonio Park?

 Besides spending time at the beach or snorkeling, there is plenty to do on land!
-Explore the Park’s natural rainforests, walk through spectacular beach coves, take an aerial tram tour or zipline tour with an eco-tourism company, visit local artisan shops, visit a butterfly garden, or catch views of wonderful local waterfalls.
-The list goes on of what you can see and do while visiting Manuel Antonio Park.
+Explore the Park’s natural rainforests, walk through spectacular beach coves, take an aerial tram tour or zip line tour with an eco-tourism company, visit local artisan shops, visit a butterfly garden, or catch views of wonderful local waterfalls.
+The list goes on and on for what you can see and do while visiting Manuel Antonio National Park.